-Hi readers!
-Today I’d like to teach you how to hem knit fabric and share with you a few tips to get great results on my latest pattern creation called the Charlotte dress.
+Today I’d like to teach you how to hem knit fabric and share with you a few tips to get great results with my latest pattern creation called the Charlotte dress.
+Knit fabric makes great dresses, t-shirts and pants and is so much easier to sew than you can imagine.
+All you need is the right stitch and needles and you will be on your way.
+The best thing about sewing knit fabrics is that there is minimal pressing so most garments come together really quickly.

 This week I was lucky enough to receive some new season stretch knit fabric from Riley Blake as part of their blog tour for March.
 Their tour features different projects from designers using their stretch knit fabrics.